 While the Netherlands has vibrant cities, like Amsterdam and Rotterdam where you could spend a good deal of your time, head out into the countryside for an alternative visit to this beautiful Schengen country.
 You’ll find charming villages and old farms which are especially attractive in the Waterland and Zaan Region.
 If you time your trip right, you’ll be able to see fields of colourful tulip and the wonderful floral displays at Keukenhof!
-In this article learn more about how to apply for Netherlands visa at the Dutch consulate in UK, London, Edinburgh, Manchester, Netherlands visa appointment booking, Processing time at the Netherlands visa application center, flight itinerary for Netherlands visa, hotel bookings for Netherlands visa, Schengen travel insurance for Netherlands visa application, and Netherlands Visa Application Process at the London, Edinburgh and Manchester embassy.
+In this article learn more about how to apply for Netherlands visa at the Dutch consulate in UK, London, Manchester, Edinburgh, Netherlands visa appointment booking, Processing time at the Dutch visa application center, flight itinerary for Netherlands visa, hotel bookings for Netherlands visa, Schengen travel insurance for Netherlands visa application, and Netherlands Visa Application Process at the London, Edinburgh, Manchester embassy.

 Netherlands Schengen Visas

 In 2018, there were 682,382 Schengen visas received by embassies and consulates around the world.
 86,123 (12.6%) were rejected.
 The Embassy of the Netherlands in London received 15,330 and 74 of these were rejected.

 Applying for a Netherlands Schengen Visa from the United Kingdom

 If you are a citizen of the following countries, you do NOT need to apply for a visa for the Netherlands:

 However, if you are currently living in the United Kingdom, but you are not from any of the above countries, you DO need to apply for a visa to be able to enter and stay in the Netherlands.
 If you not a British citizen, you must prove that you have legal residence status in order to apply for your visa from the UK.